|Semester 1 Credit Value:||20|

 |Guided Independent Study||Independent study||1||94:00||94:00||N/A|

-Lectures are given by a team of staff members; each lecture introduces a new area of study (repertory/context/ methodology).
-Formative study skills tasks are completed by students in conjunction with particular lecture topics: two formative tasks
+Lectures are given by a team of staff members; each lecture introduces a new area of study (repertory/context/methodology).
+Formative and summative study skills tasks are completed by students in conjunction with particular lecture topics (1 formative task prior to summative assessments).

 The format of resits will be determined by the Board of Examiners

-The exam tests how well you have assimilated aspects of the course material, and your ability to communicate this concisely.
-You will answer two exam questions, which are based on topics introduced during the lectures.
-The essay tests your ability to undertake a short piece of research based on one of the topics presented in the lectures, and to prepare a piece of written work over the course of several weeks.
+Essay 1 tests your ability to compare and contrast two pieces of scholarly writing representing different perspectives on a particular debate in music history.
+Essay 2 tests your ability to undertake a piece of research based on one of the topics presented in the lectures, and to prepare a piece of written work over the course of several weeks.
 It gives you the opportunity to do further reading and to explore one of the topics in greater depth.
-There should be no duplication between the topics you cover in the exam paper and in your essay.

 Disclaimer: The University will use all reasonable endeavours to deliver modules in accordance with the descriptions set out in this catalogue.
 Every effort has been made to ensure the accuracy of the information, however, the University reserves the right to introduce changes to the information given including the addition, withdrawal or restructuring of modules if it considers such action to be necessary.